 What types of content does this grant cover?

-What all types of accessibility features does this fund cover?
+What accessibility features does this fund cover?

-- How many students will have access to the content
+- How many students will have access to the content?

-- What volume of captioning is being requested
+- What volume of captioning is being requested?

-Can I go ahead and order captioning then apply for grant funds later?
+Can I go ahead and order captioning, then apply for grant funds later?

-You can, but you are not guaranteed to be reimbursed for those expenses.
-You should apply for the grant before placing the order if you are dependent upon these funds for completing the captioning.
-This includes captioning for a student, identified by Disability Services, who needs the accommodation of captioning.
+You could do this, but you are not guaranteed to be reimbursed for the cost of the captioning.
+If you are dependent upon these funds for completing the captioning, you should apply for the grant before placing the order.
+This includes captioning to meet the needs of a student identified by the Disability Resource Office.

-Where is the captioning actually done?
+How is the captioning actually done?

 Will NC State place the captioning order for me?